drizzydom/Windows-Game-Edition-Unofficial/README.md

 - Memory and contributor guidance established
 - Deep research underway on Windows 10 and 11 services, scheduled tasks, and telemetry
-- Manifest schema and PowerShell executor prototype in progress
+- Manifest schema captured, automation module + CLI scaffolded, and WPF desktop host bootstrapped

 If you enjoy alpha stage experiments and PowerShell tinkering, you are in the right place.